 Sellers running these ads are charged per click, called pay-per-click or PPC.
-Using this kind of advertising on Amazon doesn’t cost anything up front, but when someone clicks on that listing in their search results, you are charged for that click.
+Using this kind of advertising on Amazon doesn’t cost anything upfront, but when someone clicks on that listing in their search results, you are charged for that click.
 This can range from five cents to a dollar or two.
 It all depends on how competitive the keywords are that you are targeting.
-You have the ability to determine what keywords you are targeting if you are running a Manual campaign, which allows you to choose the keywords.
+You have the ability to determine what keywords you are targeting if you are running a manual campaign, which allows you to choose the keywords.
 An automatic campaign will bid on keywords that are (hopefully) relevant and profitable for your listing based on what keywords are in your description, title, etc.

-How Advertising on Amazon Works: Headline Ads
+How Amazon Advertising Works: Headline Ads

 Another popular way to advertise in search results is by using headline search ads.
 These ads show up in the area directly below the search bar in a customer’s search results.
 These ads are different from Sponsored Product Listings because rather than sending a customer to a product listing when they click on the ad, they are sent to a specific page on Amazon.

-How Advertising on Amazon Works: Product Display Ads
+How Amazon Advertising Works: Product Display Ads

 Product display ads are like Sponsored Product Listings, but they can show up in a number of places besides search results.
 They feature one picture of the product along with the product title, price, and Prime indicator (if the product is sold through Amazon Prime).

-These ads can show along the edge of search results, as well as on review pages, under the bullet points of a product listing or under the Buy Box section of a listing.
+These ads can show along the edge of search results, as well as on review pages, under the bullet points of a product listing, or under the Buy Box section of a listing.

 Product display ads are great for advertising on Amazon because they allow you to reach a broader audience through targeting customer interests.
 Sellers typically use product display ads to help boost product exposure to more customers who are looking at similar products.
 When executed properly, product display ads can increase the amount of quality traffic your listings get, garner a better return on investment (ROI), and help Amazon target all of your ads better later on.